This document was last edited on 17th July 2018

 5.3 The hosting facilities for our website are situated in the UK.
-The European Commission has made an "adequacy decision" with respect to [the data protection laws of each of these countries.
-Transfers to [each of these countries will be protected by appropriate safeguards, namely the use of standard data protection clauses adopted or approved by the European Commission.
+The European Commission has made an "adequacy decision" with respect to the data protection laws of this country.

 5.4 You acknowledge that personal data that you submit for publication through our website or services may be available, via the internet, around the world.
 We cannot prevent the use (or misuse) of such personal data by others.